-Maltodextrin (from Maize), Fructose, Sodium Chloride, Natural Flavouring, Calcium Lactate, Potassium Chloride, Sodium Citrate, Magnesium Citrate, Natural Sweetener (Steviol Glycosides).
+Maltodextrin (from Maize), Fructose, Sodium Chloride, Natural Flavoring, Calcium Lactate, Potassium Chloride, Sodium Citrate, Magnesium Citrate, Natural Sweetener (Steviol Glycosides).

 What is Science in Sport Beta Fuel?

 Beta Fuel is the world’s most powerful sports drink.
-Developed to deliver the maximum amount of carbohydrate in a 2:1 ratio of Maltodextrin to Fructose whilst limiting gastrointestinal distress
+Developed to deliver the maximum amount of carbohydrates in a 2:1 ratio of Maltodextrin to Fructose while limiting gastrointestinal distress

 Why 2:1 now for Science in Sport?

 2:1 ratio sports drinks aren’t new; however, historically they’re delivered in hypertonic solutions meaning a high risk of stomach upsets which is why we’ve avoided as a brand.
-Now, following a development cycle alongside Team Sky, 2018 Giro D’Italia Winners, Beta Fuel is a breakthrough technology delivering the optimal dosage of carbohydrate whilst maintaining an isotonic solution.
+Now, following a development cycle alongside Team Sky, 2018 Giro D’Italia Winners, Beta Fuel is a breakthrough technology delivering the optimal dosage of carbohydrates while maintaining an isotonic solution.

 Is Beta Fuel isotonic?